cjmason375/AI-Manuf-SURF-2024/README.md

 The Purdue SURF Project revolves around the case study of implementing a ***multi-sensor analysis Machine Learning model*** on a plasma etcher machine within the Semiconductor Cleanroom at Purdue University's Birck Nanotechnology Center (BNC).
 The machine has multiple components that contribute to the overall current consumption: the main chamber, loading chamber, chiller, and turbo pump (high vacuum).
 There is also a gas pipline, vacuum pump (low vacuum), and control PC, but these components do not significantly contribute to the measured current consumption.
 When not in operation, the chiller and turbo pump periodically operate to maintain a constant temperature and pressure within the chamber.

 Using (four) IoT current sensors connected through the IO-Link protocol, data was collected on the machine's three active wires and neutral wire over a month.
-This data was then cleaned and pattern-matched with time-series data to create an ML algorithm based on the periodic trend of the machine's idle state and the magnitude increase in current data observed when the machine oeprates a recipe.
+This data was then cleaned and pattern-matched with time-series data to create an ML algorithm based on the periodic trend of the machine's idle state and the magnitude increase in current data observed when the machine operates a recipe.
 This model will then be implemented onto an edge computing device to track electrical usage and execute the three steps of the model: 1) accessing the machine state, 2) tracking the "recipe" (operation) executed, and 3) detecting anomalies in the machine's behavior.